boxyhq/website/docs/directory-sync/providers/google.md

 :::info
 Note that the above callback URL works if you're using Jackson as a service.

-If using Jackson as an NPM package, the Authorised redirect URIs will be a URL on your application that you'll need to configure.
+If using Jackson as an NPM package, the Authorized redirect URIs will be a URL on your application that you'll need to configure.
 See [Google Directory Sync API](/docs/directory-sync/api-reference#google-directory-sync) for more information.
 :::

 Copy the **Client ID** and **Client secret** and save them for later.